majoaquino99/moodvie/README.md

 * the app generates random movies .
 * the app generates the movies based only on high ratings.
 * the app displays the movies in a easy-to-view way.
+* the app shows an individual card for each movie

 **Acceptance Criteria for Web-App**